gedaliahknizhnik/astar-upenn-meam620/README.md

 The function used to return values was adapted from one written by **Jessica McWilliams**, although the particular matrix multiplication methodology used is mine.

 The acceleration based timing approach I used was shown to me by **Luca Scheuer**, and the recommendation to use continuous splines was his as well, though the implementation is my own (I had originally been using individual cubic splines).

+Credit also to the teaching staff at Penn for coming up with the simulation environment and utility files.